FREQUENTLY ASKED QUESTIONS

 ROP stands for Rites of Passage.

-ROP final Information Session is set for 18 August 2019 with the application deadline scheduled for 31 August 2019.
-The 2020 ROP experience begins in mid September and ends in early March.
+Application deadline has been extended to October 18, 2021.
+The 2021 ROP experience begins in October and ends in early March.
 Space is limited.
-Apply online or see Shanequa Williams at email@example.com for recruiting details.
+Apply online or see Shanequa Williams at firstname.lastname@example.org for recruiting details.

 Does Rites of Passage have a religious or fraternal affiliation?